 Pittsburgh is the birthplace of the World Series.
-In 1903 Pittsburgh and Boston played the First World Series at Exposition Park.
-This event predated Pittsburgh’s status as City of Champions though as Beantown won the series 5-to-3 …so Pittsburgh was still the first at something – the first to lose a World Series!
+The First World Series in October 1903 at Exposition Park and was played between Pittsburgh and Boston.
+(This event predated Pittsburgh’s status as City of Champions as Beantown won the series 5-to-3. / Pittsburgh was the first to lose a World Series!)

 Lots of flooding and fires mark the history of the various iterations of Exposition Park.
-And now all that’s left are the First World Series historical marker along the sidewalk and some painted-on-asphalt markings in the adjacent parking lot.
+And now all that’s left are a historical marker along the sidewalk and some painted-on-asphalt markings in the adjacent parking lot.
 For the longest time we just thought some enthusiastic tailgaters had painted a mini-half-ballfield whilst awaiting entrance into a Pirates game, but it turns out it actually marks the spot of Home Plate.

 “Grant us peace” is the translation of the Vietnamese words inscribed on this monument.
 The memorial is to serve as a reminder of the physical and emotional trauma our veterans suffered.

 It’s kind of like San Fran’s Pier 39 except there is nothing interesting about it other than a few benches and river gunk that gets caught on it.
 But hey it’s kind of like you get to be in the river without having to actually be in the river.
 Breathe it in or try not to.